 Once a “current state” mapping is completed, a value stream map can be generated to identify efficiencies generated by a TMS integration.
 This supports the logistics initiative to develop an ROI statement that can validate the path to an integrated TMS.
-Secondly, a “current state” mapping is a blue print to identify the right TMS and/or the right TMS provider for your business that is able to clearly demonstrate a future state that aligns to your vision.
+Secondly, a “current state” mapping is a blueprint to identify the right TMS and/or the right TMS provider for your business that is able to clearly demonstrate a future state that aligns with your vision.

 A future state “best in class” TMS solution is one that is never defined by the user experience.
 More simply stated,

 the TMS performs its functions through an automated workflow that enhances the order lifecycle through the Client’s ERP.
 Functional enhancements may include carrier routing that triggers pick release; auto booking for parcel label generation or accrual posting for customer invoicing.
 Reality will often prevail due to gaps in order information that is required for the basic rating, routing and tendering of shipments.
 In these cases, touch points within the TMS become prevalent.